Why Family Patterns Repeat

 Can Family Constellations help reveal repeating patterns?

-It may help bring unconscious family dynamics, loyalties, and generational influences into greater awareness.
+Family Constellations may help bring unconscious family dynamics, loyalties, exclusions, interruptions, and generational influences into greater awareness.